SUMMARY

 Looking for more KPMG online assessment practice?

-The KPMG logical reasoning questions involves you identifying patterns and rules governing a set of shapes to select the correct option that follows the pattern of the shapes or symbols that precede it.
+The KPMG logical reasoning questions involve identifying patterns and rules governing shapes to select the option that follows the pattern.
+These questions measure attention to detail, pattern recognition, creativity, and problem-solving ability, along with analytical and processing skills.

-Check out our example logical reasoning test question similar to the KPMG logical reasoning test provided by our experts below.
+Check out our practice questions similar to the KPMG logical reasoning test questions provided by our experts below.

-KPMG-style Logical Reasoning Test Example
+Logical Reasoning Test

 How do you pass your KPMG logical reasoning test?
 Here are some very important tips to help you pass your logical reasoning test at once